thorhalbert/VRWorlds-Lib3DOM/Common/KudoProtocol.md

 ### Grants - permission to borrow an Entity Instance (take it out of a world and monopolize it)
 ### Deeds - permanent ownership of an Entity Instance

+# Certificates

+* The Main CA Cert - Each Kudo Domain has One

+** Signs the Signing certs which are monthly

+*** Signs the SSL Certs for every web service
+*** Each Avatar and Aspect has one (these might be delegated with an Avatar Signing Cert)
+*** Code signing Certs (similarly might be delegated to a non-Kudo server)

+I'm thinking that maybe Kudo's are special certificates?
+They can have duration.
+I suspect we need a signer for each type of Kudo.
+The signer is delegated to the group or individual Avatar.
+Though Passes, Grants, and Deeds are rather special.
+We need to boil these all down to their classes.

+At the end of the day--passes, grants and deeds--are really the same thing.
+They are a permission/authorization of some given duration (or infinite duration).

+I thought of another angle.
+Groups who get together to give the "kudo".
+So, this can operate as an election or a consensus (consensus is backwards from an election, where zero or more vetos cancels the decision).
+After the decision point, the group can then grant the cert.

+It would be nice if we could find one of the extended oids to use as a json blob.
+Or we can figure out the extended oids to use them for the intended purpose.